• Intro

 For an adventure-loving couple who loves the luxury and glamour of traveling, a branded experience was created.
 Passport to London included a custom rubber stamp and handmade passport-style invitations.
 The branding continued with hand-stamped face masks, a custom wedding website, social media graphics, and signs.

 My absolute favorite part?
 It's the making!
-Each invitation was printed, handstitched, and stamped by me.
+Each invitation was printed in house and stitched and stamped by hand.

 Hand-stamped face masks and for guests’ safety during the Pandemic.